School of thought

 By working in partnership with a local primary school, 1st Dings in Bristol thought they had simply found themselves a home.
 Little did they know that in doing so they’d be making strides towards community cohesion and offering a whole host of new opportunities to local parents

 There is never a dull moment here at 1st Dings – a pilot Group trialled to fill a huge gap in local opportunities for young people – but it took time to get to this stage.
-It was clear Scouting had potential here, offering refuge and release to those at a loose end in the hours between school and bedtime.
+It was clear a new Scout Group had the potential to thrive here, offering refuge and release to those at a loose end in the hours between school and bedtime.
 It was also clear there was a genuine need for outdoor adventure, with overcrowding and a shortage of green space impacting the wellbeing of local families.

-But, as the Group’s current leader Georgie Hudd explains, articulating why Scouting might be able to help develop skills to help young people succeed in life was not always easy.
-How do you reach out to parents who have never come across Scouting before, let alone convince them of its benefits?
+But, as the Group’s current leader Georgie Hudd explains, articulating why the Scouts might be able to help develop skills to help young people succeed in life was not always easy.
+How do you reach out to parents who have never come across the Scouts before, let alone convince them of the benefits?
 How do you overcome multiple language barriers?
-And, in an area where tensions can arise between different cultural groups, how do you serve each community equally well, and make sure disputes never spill over into Scouting?
+And, in an area where tensions can arise between different cultural groups, how do you serve each community equally well, and make sure disputes never spill over into group time?

 ‘We were keen to work with Somali parents in Bristol, for example.’
 Georgie explains.
 ‘Not only was there an initial problem with translation, many Somali parents were unfamiliar with the concept of volunteering as a whole.
 We had to wait for the right opportunity to reach that community, and we had to innovate.’